cmu-lib/bgdc2021-hackathon/paper.md

 | Gene variant visualizations | Plots of the genomic location of each variant and the frequency variant types, including missense, synonymous, and non-coding regions |

-### Patients, non-specialist clinicians
+1. Patients, non-specialist clinicians
-The report was designed to use a patient friendly language.
+The report was designed to use patient-friendly language.
 The R package provides opportunities to customize the header and include a user’s institution or logo.

 <p align="center">